cirrax/puppet-autoconfigmail/README.md

 ## Reference

-Find a reference of all available parameters in the manifests.
+Find a reference of all available parameters in the manifests or in the REFERENCE.md file.

 ## Todo